BingjieZeng/BingjieZeng/README.md

 ### Hi there 👋

-### I'm Bingjie Zeng, an advanced master student of AI at KU Leuven.
+### I'm Bingjie Zeng, a PhD student of AI and cybersecurity at KU Leuven.

 - 🌱 I'm currently working on cybersecurity and malware analysis.
 - 😄 I'm interested in: